einstin88/sapling-release/README.md

 2. to provides answers on the fly, such as during lectures and in workgroup sessions, or when refreshing knowledge on topics that was learnt months or years ago
 3. to help reduce anxiety (due to information overload) while preparing for exams or essay writing
-4. to ultimately reduce the knowledge acquisition barrier to help every one succeed in their education journey (Inspired by advancements in AI on Natural Language Processing (NLP) such as IBM's Watson, FB's DrQA, and Google Research's BERT & ALBERT.)
+4. to ultimately reduce the knowledge acquisition barrier to help every one succeed in their education journey (Inspired by advancements in AI on Natural Language Processing (NLP) such as IBM's Watson, FB's DrQA, and Google Research's BERT & ALBERT)

 ## Features